cotovieur/kuztagis_employees/README.txt

 *HOW DOES IT WORK*
-	app.py opens secretkey.env {SECRET_KEY='secret_key'} which is generated in secretkey_gen.py
+	app.py opens secretkey.env {SECRET_KEY='secret_key'} which is generated in secretkey_gen.py and gets SECRET_KEY
+	loads users from users.json
+	defines the change_count to provide backing up every 20 changes distributes routes to render correspondant .html templates, if not signed in, shows /login.html {User fills login/password fields on the /login.html app checks login/password, redirects to /index.html if succesful}
+	login_required checks every route for being signed in /workers page shows a table of workers, taken from "workers" of workers.db it is placed buttons for editing worker information (checks if worker_id is 5 to 6 symbols, and checks worker_id and fio if it doubles, throws error this case) and firing them, records in .db
+	/add performs the same form as editing with the same checking principles, records in .db /items shows "items" from .db
+	/assign permits to drag&drop needed worker to assign for correspondant item, removing workers from the item though, added search of workers
+	/item_workers shows the resulted view, which items contain which workers assigned.
+And the code to easily copy it and then put app.py runs on the localhost or in the shared folder of our department (commented option)

 *BACKUPS*
-	workers.db is backing up every 20 new/removed/changed records, once a week, and when app is closed (not required to run it always for us) in the 'backups' folder
+	workers.db is backing up every 20 new/removed/changed records, once a week, and when app is closed (not required to run it always for us) in the 'backups' folder change_count is counted in every function working with .db

+*LOGGING*
+	logging performs whilst new worker added, worker edited or fired

 *APPLIED STUFF*
 	.bat files run correspondant .py's
-	db_setup.py pulls data from your file, do not run it to avoid re-writing of the database inspect_database.py shows data, saved in database: workers, items and connexions workers-items
+	db_setup.py pulls data from your file, mind re-writing of the database inspect_database.py shows data, saved in database: workers, items and connexions workers-items